Filled with tender beef, and vegetables in a rich broth this recipe is made in your slow cooker. Poor Man's Stew is affordable, savory, and delicious!

 - dried Italian seasoning, bay leaf, salt, and pepper for seasoning.

-- In a large skillet, brown the ground beef, drain well and add it to the crockpot.
+- In a large skillet, brown ground beef, drain excess grease.
+Add cooked ground beef to the crockpot.

-- Dice the onion and celery and add to the slow cooker.
+- Dice the onion and celery and add the chopped onion and celery to the slow cooker.

 Though you can certainly use stew meat, ground beef is my first choice for this meal.
 I choose 80/20 or 85/15 fat content for flavor.